Estimated reading time: 6 minutes

-I love history, I love walking aimlessly in old villages and towns and I most certainly love my food and for these reasons, I do quite like Malacca even if the experience is slightly tainted by the regular ills that follow tourists around the world.
+I love history, I love walking aimlessly in old villages and towns and I most certainly love my food.
+For these reasons, I do quite like Malacca even if the experience is slightly tainted by the regular ills that follow tourists around the world.

 Malacca was recognised as a World Heritage site by UNESCO on the 7th of July 2008, rightly so in my opinion, given its colourful history, having been ruled by the Portuguese, the Dutch, then the British.

 Legend has it that the Malacca Sultanate came about in 1402 when an Indonesian prince in exile, Parameswara came upon the then fishing village and unwittingly named it after a local tree, the Malacca Tree which bears tiny tart green fruit called buah melaka (Malacca fruit/Indian gooseberry/Phyllanthus emblica).
 It grew from a small fishing village to a busy trading port as merchants came from all over the world, and the Straits of Malacca became an important trading and shipping route.

 Sadly, the sultanate came to an end in 1511 when it was invaded and conquered by the Portuguese led by Alfonso de Alburquerque.
 A prominent figure during the Portuguese rule was the Jesuit missionary, Francis Xavier, and there are many tributes to him still standing in Malacca today.